Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Miss Log.md

 - X : miniSD microSD
 - V : xD

+What type of connector can be used to connect an internal hard drive to the motherboard?
+- X : eSATA
+- V : SATA
 # [[Troubleshooting]]
 Which two types of data should be backed up before troubleshooting a computer for a customer?
 (Choose two.)
 - X : BIOS system file